 The TPC algorithm balances RF power in many diverse RF environments.
-However, it is possible that automatic power control will not be able to resolve some scenarios in which an adequate RF design was not possible to implement due to architectural restrictions or site restrictions, for example, when all the access points must be mounted in a central hallway, placing the access points close together, but requiring coverage to the edge of the building.
+However, it is possible that automatic power control will not be able to resolve some scenarios in which an adequate RF design was not possible to

 In these scenarios, you can configure maximum and minimum transmit power limits to override TPC recommendations.
 The maximum and minimum TPC power settings apply to all the access points through RF profiles in a RF network.